 However, there is some unravelling to do and that is where there can be some murkiness.
 The intended parents need to obtain a parental order from the family court to become their child’s legal parents after the birth.
-The family court is supposed to check, as part of this process, that no more than ‘reasonable expenses’ has been paid, although the court can also agree to retrospectively authorise any payments of more than expenses.
+The family court considers, as part of this process, whether more than ‘reasonable expenses’ has been paid, and must retrospectively authorise any payments of more than expenses.
 The court’s paramount consideration is always the child’s best interests and in practice the family court takes a flexible approach.
 No parental order has ever been refused because too much was paid.

 What qualifies as a ‘reasonable expense’ for UK surrogacy?